 Summer 2023 Schedule – Athens – Milos

-Ferry Operator | Crossing Time | Frequency | Price |
+Ferry Operator | Crossing Time | Frequency** | Ferry Time | Price |

 * Fast Ferry

-Milos to Naxos Ferry
+Naxos to Milos Ferry

-There are 3 ferry operators and lines that operate a service between Milos and Naxos.
-Seajet 2, Blue Star Lines Artemis & Superjet.
 There are daily crossings during the summer months.
 There are also stops in several of the other lines, depending on the ferry itinerary.

 Can you fly to Milos?